Yussif, Jairus, & Shmuel in The Chosen (Adapting Biblical Characters)

 The importance of Joseph of Arimathea also extends beyond the original biblical accounts.
 Hundreds of years after the Gospels were written, the Arthurian tradition brought renewed interest in the figure of Joseph of Arimathea.
 At the center of the King Arthur myth was the Holy Grail, the cup that Jesus drank from at the Last Supper and into which his blood poured on the cross.
 According to Arthurian legends, Joseph of Arimathea received the Grail from Jesus and ended up bringing it to England, where it remained in the keeping of his followers until the time of King Arthur and the Quest for the Holy Grail.

 There's very little reason to consider these legends as anything but apocryphal.
-Still these stories have played an important role in shaping the popular imagination in Western culture for centuries.
-I would love if The Chosen made some kind of nod or easter egg in recognition of that narrative tradition, in a similar way to how it acknowledged the post-biblical narrative traditions about Mary Magdalene by having her live in the Red Quarter.
+Still, these stories have played an important role in shaping the popular imagination in Western culture for centuries.
+I would love if The Chosen made some kind of nod or easter egg in recognition of this narrative tradition, in a similar way to how it acknowledged the post-biblical narrative traditions about Mary Magdalene by having her live in the Red Quarter.
 It wouldn't need to be a major plot point - just a brief moment where Yussif ends up holding Jesus' cup after the Last Supper.

 Shmuel, the Theological Watchdog & Inept Politician